JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

   estimates are still in play (streamsoc: `Falling back to full hierarchy
   synthesis: replacing 21 estimated delays with measured results...` — after which sample_power's plan shrank from 25 cuts to 14 and still met timing);
-- `--full_hier_syn` forces the old synthesize-everything behavior up front.
+- `--full_hier_syn` forces the synthesize-everything behavior up front.

 `--no_hier_syn` (`HIER_SYN_MODE == "prim"`) deliberately gives this guarantee
 up: the fallback is gated on `HIER_SYN_MODE == "leaf"` exactly, so it never